dockstore/dockstore-documentation/docs/getting-started/github-apps.rst

         subclass: cwl
         primaryDescriptorPath: /Dockstore.cwl
         testParameterFiles:
             - /test/dockstore.cwl.json

 version
-    The version of the .dockstore.yml file.
+    The version of the .dockstore.yml schema.
 Currently at 1.2. workflows
     An array of workflows.
 Each element corresponds to a workflow on Dockstore. name